VALIDATED ACCURACY · METHODOLOGY OPEN

 That's the deal.

-"98% accurate" sounds great until you ask which 98%, on what population, against what ground truth.
+A single rounded "accurate" percentage sounds great until you ask: accurate at what, on what population, against what ground truth.
 Accurate at detecting that there was a sound?
 Distinguishing snores from background noise?
 Counting the right number of breathing pauses in a night?
 These are different questions with different answers.
 Collapsing them into one number is the thing you do when you don't want people to look too closely.

-SomniSense breaks accuracy into four numbers, each tied to a specific question.
+SomniSense breaks accuracy into several numbers, each tied to a specific question.
 They tell different stories.
 Together they tell the whole one.

 Two indices, one app — and why the validation numbers split that way